ErmiyasHailemichael/Foods/README.md

 ![](public/img/Recipes.png)

 ## Screenshot(s)

+## index
-## index- in this page you will see the list of recipe
+- in this page you will see the list of recipe
 ![](public/img/index.png)

+## show
-## show- in this page you will see the detail of the recipe that includes the ingridents, instructions, and edit and delete button
+- in this page you will see the detail of the recipe that includes the ingridents, instructions, and edit and delete button
 ![](public/img/show.png)

 ## Technologies Used:
 - HTML
 - CSS